 He started to compose music for television, film and theatre as a student and he composed approximately 100 titles.
 He also often practiced his works as a conductor, spontaneously.
 He tested technical potentiality of musical instruments, voices and their combinations on those compositions written to order and for living.

 However, the author regarded compositions not written to order and inspired by outstanding interprets as the essence of his work.
 A big number of opuses of chamber, vocal and dramatic music (most part of which was performed) and symphonic music (major part unperformed) was composed.
 The author composed approximately 60 works at that time.

 The closest part of the author’s music to him is sacred music.
-He functioned as an active orphanist and many of his works were composed for lithurgic needs.
+He was an organist and many of his works were composed for liturgical needs.
 Even here more than 70 opuses still wait to be performed.